FedML-AI/doc.fedml.ai/docs/federate/cli.md

 ```

-## 1. Login to the TensorOpera AI platform (fedml.ai)
+## 1. Login to the ChainOpera AI platform (fedml.ai)

 login as client with local pip mode:

 ```
 fedml login userid(or API Key)
 ```

 login as client with docker mode:

 ```
 fedml login userid(or API Key) --docker --docker-rank rank_index
 ```

 login as edge server with local pip mode:

 ```
 fedml login userid(or API Key) -s
 ```

 login as edge simulator with local pip mode:

 ```
 fedml login userid(or API Key) -c -r edge_simulator
 ```

 login as edge server with docker mode:

 ```
 fedml login userid(or API Key) -s --docker --docker-rank rank_index
 ```

 ### 1.1.
-Examples for Logging in to the TensorOpera AI platform (fedml.ai)
+Examples for Logging in to the ChainOpera AI platform (fedml.ai)

 ```
 fedml login 90
-Notes: this will login the production environment for TensorOpera AI platform
+Notes: this will login the production environment for ChainOpera AI platform
 ```

 ```
 fedml login 90 --docker --docker-rank 1
-Notes: this will login the production environment with docker mode for TensorOpera AI platform
+Notes: this will login the production environment with docker mode for ChainOpera AI platform
 ```

-## 2. Build the client and server package in the TensorOpera AI platform (fedml.ai)
+## 2. Build the client and server package in the ChainOpera AI platform (fedml.ai)

 ```
 fedml build -t client(or server) -sf source_folder -ep entry_point_file -cf config_folder -df destination_package_folder --ignore ignore_file_and_directory(concat with ,)